scottyaslan/ng-rndr/README.md

 ##ngRNDR

-ngRNDR is an angular module for visualizing data.
+ngRNDR is an pluggable and embeddable angular module for visualizing a data model.

 ##Building